-- Build a multicast overlay only when there is data traffic to be sent to a multicast group - o Maintain a multicast overlay for as long as necessary, until there is no more data to be sent to the multicast group - Join any multicast session in order to receive multicast packets from the corresponding source
+- o Build a multicast overlay only when there is data traffic to be sent to a Multicast group. - o Maintain the Multicast overlay for as long as necessary, until there is no more data to be sent to the Multicast group. - o Join any Multicast overlay, in order to receive multicast data packets from the corresponding multicast source.
+The decision to join a given Multicast overlay is triggered by Multicast membership information relative to the corresponding Multicast session.
+Such information can be received from other protocols, such as IGMP [RFC3376] and MLD [RFC3810].